aduth/equivalent-key-map/README.md

 There is inevitably some overhead in tracking object and array references deeply, contrasted with the standard Map object.
 This is a compromise you should consider when deciding whether you need deep key equality behavior.

-That said, `EquivalentKeyMap` was implemented with performance in mind, and is significantly faster — and importantaly, more accurate — than a number of [alternative naive approaches](https://github.com/aduth/equivalent-key-map/tree/master/benchmark/impl).
+That said, `EquivalentKeyMap` was implemented with performance in mind, and is significantly faster — and importantaly, more [correct](https://github.com/aduth/equivalent-key-map/blob/210f42bbd431c7c10da33d310cf56ef3b3ca96e7/test/index.js#L67-L71) — than a number of [alternative naive approaches](https://github.com/aduth/equivalent-key-map/tree/master/benchmark/impl).

 ### Benchmarks